 Architectural and/or engineering services, survey, etc;

-Regulated material-related contracts, including asbestos abatement (removal) and underground storage tanks (UST).
+Regulated building material contracts, including asbestos abatement (removal) and underground storage tanks (UST).

 Correspondence and Contract Signing

 Please send all contract/agreement related email transmittals of documents including proposals, drawings, specifications and invoices/lien releases to: construction@seattlearch.org.
+Each project will be assigned a project tracking number that is used on all correspondence.

-Document signing is typically done via DocuSign with parish/contractor signing prior to CCAS.
+Document signing is done via DocuSign with parish/contractor signing prior to CCAS.

 Project funding is 100% secured at time of contract signing.